joshcalafell/SSLKeytool/README.md

 SSLKeytool
 ==========

-keytool to create a simple JKS keystore suitable for use with JSSE
+Keytool to create a simple JKS keystore suitable for use with JSSE